Switch to a Tier 1 Entrepreneur dependant’s visa

 Our client’s wife had established a successful business in the UK.
 Hence, our client wanted to remain in the UK with her and seek further employment.

 If a Tier 2 General migrant’s employer has their sponsor licence revoked, then the Tier 2 General migrant’s certificate of sponsorship becomes cancelled.
 Afterwards, their current visa becomes limited to 60 days, or until the expiration of the visa (whichever is shorter).
 Following the revocation of the sponsorship licence, our client’s visa was limited.
 He then had two options.
 He could either leave the UK, or make a new visa application before the expiry date of his current visa.

-At the time of instruction, the Tier 2 General migrant had less than 2 weeks until the expiry of his visa.
-He had been looking for another job with an employer who could sponsor him but he had failed to secure a job offer and was starting to look at other options.
-He was considering applying as a Tier 1 Entrepreneur but was concerned that this would require him to leave the UK for a lengthy period to prepare his Tier 1 Entrepreneur application.
+At the time of instruction, our client had less than 2 weeks until the expiry of his visa.
+He had searched for another job with an employer who could sponsor him.
+However, he had failed to secure a job offer and so was investigating other options.
+He was considering applying as a Tier 1 Entrepreneur.
+However, our client had concerns that he would need to leave the UK for a lengthy period to prepare his new application.

-We found the simplest, quickest and cheapest solution to fulfil our client’s objective.
+We found the simplest, quickest, and cheapest solution to fulfil our client’s objective.